February 18, 2022

 Let’s learn about 15 must-have collaboration tools for designers and marketing teams that will improve productivity and lead to favorable outcomes with projects and the business overall.

-Some of the collaboration tools in this list are created specifically for designers, some work for marketing teams, and others work wonders for both.
+Some of the collaboration tools and hybrid work apps in this list are created specifically for designers, some work for marketing teams, and others work wonders for both.
 If you find potential within this list, give it a go for your business!
 Magic can come at the drop of a hat.

 Slack is a messaging platform that paves the way for collaboration and easy communication on any scale.
 Its channels offer centralized and organized communication methods where you and your team can talk to each other and share relevant information, updates, files, and so much more.